Shieldowskyy/Shieldowskyy/README.md

 - 👋 Hi, I’m @Shieldowskyy
 - 👀 I’m interested in writing Discord Bots and making games in Unreal Engine 4/5
 - 🌱 I’m currently learning Java, Python and C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (currently nothing)
 - 📫 How to reach me?
 Email: shieldowskyy@protonmail.com | Discord: Shieldowskyy#5834

 <!---